TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 6/1 Timothy 6.13.md

 ---

-I charge thee in the sight of God, who giveth life to all things, and of Christ Jesus, who before Pontius Pilate witnessed the good confession;
+I command you before God, who gives life to all things, and before Christ Jesus, who before Pontius Pilate testified the good confession,